 - Italy: 1.6% ($1.37 billion)

 China imported 11.1% of electric vehicle sales in 2022.
-At the same time, they hosted more electric car makers and led the production of such cars than anywhere else on Earth.
+At the same time, they hosted more battery-powered vehicle car makers and led the production of such cars than anywhere else on Earth.

-According to several recent reports, China's projected electric vehicle production in 2023 is estimated at 13 million units, more than all three regions combined.
+According to several recent reports, China's projected EV production in 2023 is estimated at 13 million units, more than all three regions combined.

 Global electric car markets are growing quickly, and key importing countries are critical in driving this expansion.